matyalatte/Blender-Uasset-Addon/README.md

 - Skeletal mesh
 - Static mesh
 - Skeleton (*_Skeleton.uasset)
-- Texture (Blender will load it as a dds image.
+- Texture (Blender will load assets as dds textures.
 But I don't know if it supports all dds formats.)

 ## Installation